TorneLeigh/vivaly-platform/MOBILE_APP_GUIDE.md

-# How to Turn VIVALY into a Mobile App
+# VIVALY Mobile App Options

-## 🚀 Option 1: Progressive Web App (PWA) - IMPLEMENTED ✅
+## Current Status: PWA (Progressive Web App) ✅

-Your VIVALY web app is now a Progressive Web App!
-This means users can install it on their phones and use it like a native app.
+Your VIVALY is currently a PWA - a web app that works like a mobile app but is NOT available in the App Store or Google Play Store.
+Users install it directly from your website.

 ### What I've Added:
 - **App Manifest**: Defines how your app appears when installed